Dwarfstar-099/Dwarfstar-099/README.md

 <ul>
 <li><h2> About Me : </h2></li>
 <!--**Dwarfstar-099/Dwarfstar-099** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --!>
-I'm a Software Engineer based in India who is open about Data Science, Machine Learning and Web Development.
+I'm a Software Engineer based in India who loves to explore the field of Data Science, Machine Learning and Web Development. </br>
-Currently I'm learning more about Open Source Development and the communities around it. <br>
+Currently I'm learning more about Open Source Development and the communities around it. </br>
-Sometimes, I write blogs on <a href="https://medium.com/@gourav2022">Medium</a> to share about my learning experiences and resources.
+Sometimes, I write blogs on <a href="https://medium.com/@gourav2022">Medium</a> to share about my learning experiences and resources. </br>
-<h4>Fun Fact :</h4> I'm open minded, easy-going and always open for collaborations to build projects.
+<h4>Fun Fact :</h4> I'm open minded, easy-going and always looking for collaborations to solve real-life problems.

 <li><h2> Skills & Technologies that I apply :</h2></li>
 <span><img src ="https://user-images.githubusercontent.com/78784617/229757406-8ce071a2-e91e-4f41-a967-dde0ccf019de.svg" width="80px" height="80px">